1nilx2/Deep-Learning/NLP/README.md

 Question-Answering -> Tokens between first and second SEP tokens

 * We can assume that [CLS] token represent overall information of the sentence
 * With this idea, Sentence BERT can be fine-tuned

+# LLaMA
+Open and Efficient Foundation Language Models
+  - Considers 'Inference' cost not just training cost
+    - 13B model is competitive with 175B GPT-3

+## Few-shot properties
+An ability to perform new task
+  - from textual instructions or few examples
+  - which appears when scaling up models to sufficient size

+This motivated approaches that is based upon increasing model size (parameters).
+However, recent work shows that best performance can be achieded by smaller models trained on more data.